-We will consider readings that help us define the concept of liberal arts education and address how college should prepare its students for adult life.
-You will be encouraged to look at these models critically and to research topics suggested by these debates.
-By working with education theorists as wide-ranging as Diane Ravitch, Ken Robinson, William Deresiewicz, and Stanley Fish, we will frame the debate and set the stage for your own investigation.
+We will consider readings that help us define the concept of education and address how schools should prepare students for adult life.
+From a Stanford perspective, Jennifer Summit and Blakey Vermeule write about how college students are caught in the tension between specialization and education for breadth.
+Diane Ravitch shows us the unforeseen consequences of institutions such as standardized testing and charter schools.
+We look at authors who explore the challenges of developing creativity when teaching practices emphasize grades and competition.
 We will also explore images of the student as depicted in popular culture, in films such as The Social Network; Dead Poets Society; and perhaps even High School Musical 3.

-(1200-1500 words; 4-5 pages) This assignment asks that you look critically at a short reading that describes a vision of a liberal arts education: who is the writer addressing, what problems are at stake, and how does the author use language to present an argument and/or invite debate?
+(1500-1800 words; 5-6 pages) This assignment asks that you look critically at a short reading that describes a vision of education: Who is the writer addressing, what problems are at stake, and how does the author use language to present an argument and/or invite debate?

 Texts in Conversation Essay

 (3600-4500 words or 12-15 pages) With this essay, you continue your research by focusing on a central issue and taking a position on it.
-For example, you might examine how the economic downturn has affected the funding of public education.
+For example, you might examine how economic fluctuations have affected the funding of public education.
 Or you could investigate how technical institutions address broader liberal arts education objectives.